 In order to enter the OPPA competitions you need an account with printcompetition.com.
 You have two choices of membership:

-- Color Profile: Submit files with either the sRGB or AdobeRGB1998 color profile embedded.
-The monitor we’re using can display almost all of the AdobeRGB1998 color space.
-(The monitor we’re using has its own calibration device, which is used to calibrate the monitor independently of the computer being used with it.
-Because of that it isn’t necessary for you to have a specific profile for the computer being used for the competition.)
+- Color Profile: Submit files with either the sRGB or AdobeRGB color profile embedded.
+The monitor we’re using can display almost all of the AdobeRGB color space.

-- Image Resolution: Save files as JPEG with the longest dimension measuring 4000 pixels.
-To most closely fill the monitor, the best size is 13:20 ratio which is 2600px by 4000px.
+- Image Resolution: Save files as JPEG with the longest dimension measuring 4,000 pixels on the long edge.

 - Digital Album Entry: